 2021 Water Quality Report

-This is the fifth annual report on the water quality of Mirror Lake issued by the Ausable River Association (AsRA) and Paul Smith's College Adirondack Watershed Institute (AWI).
+This is the sixth annual report on the water quality of Mirror Lake issued by the Ausable River Association (AsRA) and Paul Smith's College Adirondack Watershed Institute (AWI).
 Our ongoing work to study Mirror Lake and threats to its water quality continually yields new insights about the lake.
 Our goal is to provide stakeholders with the data and science necessary to make informed and effective decisions about how best to protect Mirror Lake.
-Road salt remains the top threat to the lake but, despite steps toward salt reduction over the past two years, there have been only small improvements in the water quality of Mirror Lake.
+Road salt remains the top threat to the lake but, despite steps toward salt reduction over the past three years, there have been only small improvements in the water quality of Mirror Lake.
 Beginning in 2019, in response to AsRA's Salt Use Reduction Initiative, we started to see active engagement and collaboration between the state, town, village, local businesses, and residents to achieve reductions in salt loading to protect Mirror Lake.
 We believe this increased engagement in the community, if continued, will yield meaningful reductions in the salt load entering Mirror Lake.